A necessary prepping mindset begins with each of us as individuals.

 Avoid concentrating on the bad part of what’s happening.

-Instead, concentrate on how you are going to eliminate or reduce the consequences of the situation you’re in.
+Instead, concentrate on how you are going to eliminate or reduce the consequences of your situation.
 As you do, you will simultaneously improve the outcome for you and your family.

 Establish Behavior Patterns